sathyarr/fashion-mnist-pub-sub-ml-app/README.md

 **Step 3:** Use the tools in [Part 1](https://github.com/sathyarr/fashion-mnist-pub-sub-ml-app/blob/main/README.md#part-1) below to give inputs

 By default, GooglePubSub broker is configured to run.
 It can be changed to ApacheKafka with `ML_APP_BROKER` environment variable. _Ref:_ [How it Works?](https://github.com/sathyarr/fashion-mnist-pub-sub-ml-app/blob/main/README.md#how-it-works)

+The running publisher and subscriber should be killed(`kill %[Job ID]`) before updating the environment variable and are restarted

 ---
 ## How is it structured?